purseclab/Patcherex2-Extras/plugin/patcherex2/README.md

 ## Usage
 Open the decompiler:
-1. If you are in Ghidra, use the menu to start the BS backend first
+1. If you are in Ghidra, use the menu to start the Patcherex2 BS backend first
+2. Right click anywhere and click Add Patcherex Patch